-About us: We train dogs.
-We believe every dog and owner should have the chance to enjoy life every day together.
+About us: We believe every dog and owner should have the chance to enjoy life every day together.
 Enhancing relationships between dogs and their owners is the first step to creating that life.
 Often the relationship between the human and the dog becomes strained and miscommunication is usually the cause.

 Owner and trainer Jana Regan has worked with animals for over 30 years.
 She started dog walking at an early age for her parent's friends mostly because the dogs were more fun than the adults.
 She's worked in pet care while living in Los Angeles and has owned animals all her life.